zsc/unified_cg/chapter7.md

 The real world is inherently dynamic.
 While static Neural Radiance Fields (NeRF) have revolutionized 3D scene representation, extending them to handle temporal changes opens up possibilities for modeling everything from human performances to fluid dynamics.
 This chapter explores how to incorporate time as an additional dimension in neural radiance fields, transforming the volume rendering equation to handle dynamic scenes while maintaining the mathematical elegance of our unified framework.

+Dynamic scenes present unique challenges: capturing fast motions without aliasing, maintaining temporal coherence, handling topological changes, and managing the exponential growth in data complexity when adding time as a fourth dimension.
+We'll see how careful mathematical formulation, combined with insights from physics and signal processing, leads to practical and efficient solutions.

 ## Learning Objectives

 After completing this chapter, you will be able to: